 MGM Output Jack Description:

 The outputs are an analog voltage, with 1 Volt = 1 Gauss ±0.5%.
 Range is ±2 gauss (= ±2V).
-Normally, it is a “slow-moving” DC voltage (Valid DC to 3 Hz), but a higher bandwidth can be specified (DC to 300 Hz at the 3 dB point) at no extra cost.
+Normally, it is a “slow-moving” DC voltage (Valid DC to 3 Hz), but a higher bandwidth can be ordered (DC to 300 Hz at the 3 dB point).

 The display is 5 1/2 digits, which reads from -1999.99 to +1999.99 milligauss, with resolution 0.01 milligauss over the entire range.
 (Compare to the Earth field, which is on the order of 500 milligauss).
 Update is three times per second.